 Many more grow their achievements by coming back to Bethel for further certification, licensure, or to earn a master’s degree in:

 - Special Education (Academic Behavioral Specialist, Autism Spectrum Disorders, and Emotional and Behavioral Disorders)

 - Teacher Coordinator of Work-Based Learning

 - Teachers of Computer, Keyboarding, and Related Technology Application

 What skills will I develop?

 You are more than a future teacher to us.
-We will learn and grow together and equip you with skills that impact you for life after Bethel and instill the desire for lifelong learning:
+As we learn and grow together, we will equip you with skills that impact you for life after Bethel and instill the desire for lifelong learning:

 What unique experiences or opportunities will I have?

 Our elementary education program is built solidly on preparation.

 Prior to your first semester of student teaching, you’ll attend a three-day, senior-level event led by a team of Bethel faculty.
 These workshops focus on critical issues in lesson planning, assessment, and differentiation.
 One Bethel student noted, “This made me feel more like an equal educator than a student.”